May 7, 2021

-In case you missed it, read part 1: What Founders Think Investors Want to Hear Part 1: “No Historic Sales & Marketing”.
+In case you missed it, read part one: What Founders Think Investors Want to Hear Part 1: “No Historic Sales & Marketing”.

 I’ve written a lot about Total Addressable Market (TAM) both in this blog series and on ASG’s broader blog.
 Today’s blog will touch on TAM, but in a different way than you’d hear from a typical investor.